 We recently got an official announcement, after months of speculation, that the long-awaited Avatar sequel will be followed by not one but two more films, but is this a good thing?

 Let me elaborate.
 It took him eight years to make Avatar after Titanic.
-If all he cared about was money and churning out franchises he could have made four or five big films in this time.
+If all he cared about was money and churning out franchises he could have made four or five big films in this time, or follow-ups to his other hits.
 Avatar spent a long time brewing because it was a product of the passion of its director for the environmental issues of the film, the world he created and the technology he was using.
 He spent most of a decade researching the rainforest, developing technology and making sure the visuals of the film were of a standard never before seen, and it paid off.